demajor/QA-automation-project-test-cafe/Readme.md

 ### Environmental Requirements
 Below are the detailed steps/specifications, tools and commands for replicating my selected automation tests on the Budgeting Sample Application.

-* Clone and build my repo version of the Budget Sample Application [modusCreate-QA-automation-project]() that contains the `e2e` folder with a selection of my test scripts to run against the application.
+* Clone and build my repo version of the Budget Sample Application [QA-automation-project-test-cafe]() that contains the `e2e` folder with a selection of my test scripts to run against the application.

 * My browser and hardware environment for this project: Chrome 65.0.3325 / Mac OS X 10.13.4